MaJerle/lwcell/docs/user-manual/inter-thread-comm.rst

 Inter thread communication
 ==========================

-LwGSM is only available with operating system.
+LwCELL is only available with operating system.
 For successful resources management, it uses ``2`` threads within library and allows multiple application threads to post new command to be processed.

 .. figure:: ../static/images/thread_communication.svg